yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-006_Search_With_Uppercase_Letters_To_Unauthenticated_Users.md

 ## 🧪 Test Steps
 1. Open the search field
-2. Enter a product name using uppercase and lowercase letters (example: "Apple Juice")
+2. Enter a product name using uppercase and lowercase letters (example: "Carrot")
 3. Click the [search] button

 ---